 - Negotiation and persuasion - these skills are vital, especially for charity fundraisers and directors.
 You need to be able to drum up support, bid for funding and raise money and awareness for your cause.

 - Organisational skills - as previously mentioned you'll need to juggle a lot of balls as a charity employee.
-Particularly in smaller charities it's likely that you'll fulfill a variety of roles so organisational skills are a must.
+Particularly in smaller charities it's likely that you'll fulfil a variety of roles so organisational skills are a must.

 Discover the soft skills employers are looking for.

 Which organisations run charity internships?

-Work experience is highly sought-after by graduate employers in this sector, and many employees volunteer before gaining paid contracts.
+Work experience is highly sought after by graduate employers, and many employees volunteer before gaining paid contracts.

 Paid internships in the third sector are hard to find and rarely advertised.
-The Wellcome Trust runs a Summer Internship Programme, which offers participants the chance to work alongside experienced staff in an area of their choice.
-Over eight weeks interns earn a salary of £2,730.
+The Wellcome Trust’s Summer Internship Programme, offers participants the chance to work alongside experienced staff in an area of their choice.
+Over eight weeks interns earn a salary of £2,856.
 The National Trust also pay interns on their Community Learning and Volunteer scheme.

 However, the majority of charity internships are voluntary and operate on a part-time, flexible basis (usually a couple of days a week), meaning that volunteers can work alongside their placement.
 Voluntary, third sector internships are mainly offered by large charities such as: